Lake Michigan recording, Milwaukee, WI, USA 2006 (photo: Rob Danielson)

 The first step for anyone wishing to work with sound is learning how to listen.
 We will spend the first day listening to a selection of field recordings and discussing them in terms of the information they transmit about the time and place in which they were made, and the kinds of sonic effects they have on the listener.

 The first session of this workshop also provides a theoretical introduction to the various microphone techniques and recording strategies used for field recording, as well as special tools which allow phenomenon such as physical motion, electromagnetic waves and light can also be converted into sound.

 Further sessions consist of a critical listening session of recorded sounds brought by the participants.
 Key concepts to be explored include musical and cinematic metaphors of sound, composing the cityscape and communicating senses of place and space through sound.
-Final projects have included musical compositions, multichannel sound installations, architectural drawings and sculptural models.
+Final projects have included musical compositions, multichannel sound installations, site specific performances/interventions, architectural drawings and sculptural models.

-While the instructor can provide one shared recorder and microphone, participants should bring their own recording equipment when possible unless the hosting institution can provide this.
 Low-cost binaural microphone kits can be made available for purchase (EUR 35 each) as well, please get in touch ahead of time if you would like a pair reserved for you.

 You can listen to a radio interview about one instance of this workshop, in Marfa, TX, USA, here:

 –Two Day option: introductory lecture plus feedback of participants’ previously-made recordings